When Underdogs Break the Rules

 Control Room

-Control Room is a documentary on the perception of the United States’s war with Iraq, with an emphasis on Al Jazeera’s coverage.
+Control Room is a documentary on the perception of the United States’ war with Iraq, with an emphasis on Al Jazeera’s coverage.
 It makes it clear that the endeavor for unbiased reporting is a difficult, almost impossible task.

 Control Room running time is 1 hours and 26 minutes.
+Part 1:

-[Control Room - Google Video]
+[Control Room – YouTube]

 (via)